-This post is an attempt to uncover what makes a good product manager?
+This post is an attempt to uncover what makes a good product manager.
 How do they handle a difficult situation and seemingly move ahead?
 It will help us understand how the best startup product managers exhibit a relentless pursuit of the truth and value speed of learning over the speed of building.

-What is a bad product manager?
+Who is a bad product manager?

-A bad product manager is simply a micromanager.
+A bad product manager is simply a micro-manager.

 The number one trait to avoid is saying yes to everything.
 Whenever the client asks us to do something, and the answer is always “yes,” then we will fail.
 If one shows such complaisant behavior, then they are a bad product manager.

 Product management is about making decisions and trade-offs, and if someone is saying yes to everything, then they are not doing a great job.

 What kind of things should PM’s be saying no to?

 One of the roles of a PM is to prioritize.
 Not everything is important, not everything is urgent, and one has to know the difference between facts and opinions.
 Figure out how urgent or important a task is, find and the root cause of why something is happening.
 Bad product managers say yes too much and as a result, cannot prioritize effectively.